BwithE/vmware-macos-share/README.md

 # VMWARE (MacOS to Linux shared folder script)
-Bash script to create/configure VMWare shares between Linux and MacOS Host machines.
+Bash script to create/configure VMWare shares between Linux VM and MacOS Host machines.
 It will also create a softlink on all the user accounts home directory.

 Create a copy of the script.